Yocto mirror

 statement, so if the database was already initialized, this block does nothing.

-At the end, we return a handle to the `:requests` table of the database.
+At the end, we return a handle to the database client.

 ```lruby